syncfusion-content/uwp-docs/uwp/SfDiagram/Context-Menu.md

 ---
 layout: post
-title: Context menu items will ease the execution of frequently used commands
+title: Do frequently used commands using Content Menu | Syncfusion
 description: How to execute frequently used commands by using context menu items?
 platform: uwp
 control: SfDiagram